 Summer is here!

 Your Native Bee Hive may need some help during the hotter periods.
-Native Bees don’t cope very well when the temperatures get to 40 – 42 degrees c and you could lose your hive completely from over heating.
+Native Bees don’t cope very well when the temperatures get to 40 – 42°C and you could lose your hive from over heating.

 Things you can do to help keep the hive temperature down:

-- Provide a well insulated hive box – Thick materials
+- Provide a well insulated hive box – Thick / light weight / light colours

-- Provide a well insulated roof over the box – Thick materials with an air flow gap between the roof and box
+- Provide a good roof over the box with an air flow gap between the roof and box

-- Build a shade structure over the box – Tin roof higher up to reduce radiating heat, shade cloth, a pergola type structure, use tree shade
+- Build a shade structure over the box – Shade cloth or pergola type structure

 - Allow air flow around the box – Avoid positions like patio corners where there’s no air flow

 - Avoid hot areas or positions for the box – areas that create radiating heat mass when exposed to sun like brick walls, concrete slabs, pavers etc